I Want You Back (Bananarama song)

-"I Want You Back" is a song by English girl group Bananarama from their fourth studio album, Wow!
+"I Want You Back" is a song by the English girl group Bananarama from their fourth studio album, Wow!
 (1987).
 It was released on 28 March 1988 by London Records as the album's fourth and final single.
 The track was co-written and produced by the Stock Aitken Waterman (SAW) trio.
 It became one of Bananarama's highest-charting singles, peaking at number five on the UK Singles Chart.
 It also climbed into the top three in Australia and the top 10 in New Zealand.
 The single was not released in the United States.
 Andy Morahan directed its accompanying music video.

 Background and writing

 The song was initially titled "Reason for Living" and had a different chorus that Bananarama's members disliked; so they co-rewrote it and the song was retitled "I Want You Back".
 Both versions were originally recorded with Siobhan Fahey for the 1987 Wow! album.
 For the April 1988 single release, the song was re-recorded with Jacquie O'Sullivan, who had replaced Fahey in March 1988.
 "Reason for Living" was included on the deluxe version of Wow!, which was released in 2013.
 Elements of the original chorus can be heard in both the original Wow! version of "I Want You Back" and in the Extended European Mix of the 1988 single release.